Table of contents

 - Bleeding of the gastrointestinal tract

-Although the exact means of prevention is yet to be known, there are still some habit change and lifestyles that reduce the risk of JPS
+Although the exact means of prevention is yet to be known, some habit changes and lifestyles can still reduce the risk of JPS.
+A few of them are listed below:

 - Make a habit of eating more fruits